 Notes

-**I love to roast chestnuts at home (such a wonderful aroma!) but almost always use imported jarred chestnuts (such as Clement Faugier or Minerve) when I’m not going to enjoy them on their own and am mixing them into recipes such as stuffing.
-Convenient and delicious.
+Chestnuts: Though I love to roast chestnuts at home, I almost always use imported jarred chestnuts (such as Clement Faugier or La Forestiere) when I’m mixing them into recipes such as stuffing.
+I buy Clement Faugier at Williams-Sonoma and have found La Forestiere at Whole Foods Market.

-The amount of salt and pepper needed to season this recipe will depend not only on your personal tastes, but on the saltiness of your stock and amount of spice in your store’s brand of Italian sausage.
+Salt and Pepper: The amount of salt and pepper needed to season this recipe will depend not only on your personal tastes but on the saltiness of your stock and the amount of spice in your Italian sausage.
 For safety purposes, finish seasoning before raw eggs are added and avoid re-tasting until the stuffing is fully cooked.

-Since every oven is different, you’ll want to keep an eye on the stuffing after it’s uncovered to make sure it’s not drying out or becoming too crisp.
-If it looks like it’s becoming dry before it reaches the proper internal temperature, just pour a few additional tablespoons of reserved stock over the top to lightly moisten.
+Baking Tip: Since every oven is different, you’ll want to keep an eye on the stuffing after it’s uncovered to ensure it’s not drying out or becoming too crisp.
+If it looks like it’s becoming dry, pour a few additional tablespoons of reserved stock over the top to lightly moisten.

 Nutrition Estimate